Parent and child visiting a childcare provider in Canada

 Q: What's the typical child-to-staff ratio in Canada?

 A: Ratios vary by province and age group.
 For example, Ontario requires 1 staff member for every 3 infants, while older children may have higher ratios.
-Always confirm with the provider.
+Always confirm with the provider — and ask whether the ratio you're being told is the regulatory minimum or the typical staffing they aim for.

 Q: Should I prioritize qualifications over location?

 A: Qualifications and licensing are crucial, but location is also important for daily logistics.
-Look for a balance that works for your family.
+Look for a balance that works for your family — a great daycare you can't get to consistently isn't actually great for you.

 Q: How far in advance should I start looking for childcare?

-A: Start as early as possible—many providers have waitlists, especially for infants and toddlers.
+A: Start as early as possible — many providers have waitlists, especially for infants and toddlers.
+Six to twelve months ahead is normal in larger cities; even longer for infant spots.

 Conclusion

-Choosing a childcare provider is a big decision, but knowing what to look for can make the process much smoother.
+Choosing a childcare provider is a big decision, but knowing what to look for makes the process much smoother.
 From licensing to communication to a nurturing environment, the right provider will feel like an extension of your family.
 Ready to start your search?
-Visit FindChildCare.ca to explore licensed providers in your area today!
+Browse licensed daycares and home daycares on FindChildcare.ca and start your shortlist today.